-Graduation Pathway Requirements s Graduation Pathway Options Meet the statutorily defined diploma credit and curricular requirements U High School Diploma General Core 40 Core 40 w/ AH Core 40 w/ TH Learn and Demonstrate Employability Skills Students must complete at least one of the Graduation Pathway Options See Google Docs for more info on specific experience examples Project-Based Learning Experience: Working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.
+Graduation Pathway Requirements Graduation Pathway Options 0 Meet the statutorily defined diploma credit and curricular requirements U High School Diploma General Core 40 Core 40 w/ AH Core 40 w/ TH Learn and Demonstrate Employability Skills Students must complete at least one of the Graduation Pathway Options See Google Docs for more info on specific experience examples Project-Based Learning Experience: Working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or ohallenge.
 Students engage in a rigorous, extended process of asking questions, finding resources, and applying information.
 Students often make work public by explaining, displaying, and/or presenting it to people beyond the classroom.
 This can include completion of a research project, completion of a course capstone, an AP Capstone Assessment, or another experience as approved by the State Board of Education.
-Description: specific experience examples Verification: Service-Based Learning Experience: Integrates meaningful service to enrich and apply academic knowledge, teach civic and personal responsibility, and strength communities.
+Description: Service-Based Learning Experience: Integrates meaningful service to enrich and apply academic knowledge, teach civic and personal responsibility, and strength communities.
 This can include participation in a meaningful volunteer or civic engagement experience, engagement in a school-based activity, such as a co-curricular or extracurricular activity or sport for at least one academic year, or another experience approved by the State Board of Education.
-Description: Verification: Work-Based Learning Experience: Reinforces academic, techincal, and social skills learned in the classroom through collaborative activities with employer partners, allowing students to apply classroom theories to practical problems, explore career options, and pursue personal and professional goals.
-This can include completion of a course capstone, completion of an internship, obtaining the Governor's Work Ethic Certificate, employment outside of the school day, JAG, or another experience as approved by the State Board of Education.
-Description: Verification: Honors Diploma AH TH GPA Credits Postsecondary-Ready Compentencies ACT Benchmarks Students must complete at least one of the Graduation Pathway Options English (18) or Reading (22) AND Math (22) or Science (23) SAT Benchmarks EBRW (480) Math (530) ASVAB (minimum 31) AFQT score State & Industry Recognized Credential or Certification CTE Concentrator (minimum C average in at least 6 credits in career sequence) Average Grade AP/Dual Credit (minimum C average in at least 3 courses) Average Grade CLEP Exams (minimum score of 50 on at least 3 subject area exams with at least one being in core content) Locally Created Pathway Waiver Eligible (must meet criteria for Postsecondary Readiness Competency Waiver)
+Description: Verification: Postsecondary-Ready Compentencies Honors Diploma AH TH GPA Credits Students must complete at least one of the Graduation Pathway Options ACT Denchmarks English (18) or Reading (22) AND Math (22) or Science (23) SAT Benchmarks EBRW (480) Math (530) ASVAB (minimum 31) AFQT score State & Industry Recognized Credential or Certification CTE Concentrator (minimum C average in at least 6 credits in career sequence) Average Grade AP/Dual Credit (minimum C average in at least 3 courses) Average Grade CLEP Exams (minimum score of 50 on at least 3 subject area exams with at least one being in core content) Locally Created Pathway Waiver Eligible (must meet criteria for Postsecondary Readiness Competency Waiver)

-\At least one AP/Dual Credit course must be in a core content area (English, math, science, or social studies).
+At least one AP/Dual Credit course must be in a core content area (English, math, science, or social studies).
 Students must take corresponding AP exams for their courses.
 A score of 3 or higher on an AP exam may statisfy the C requirement for a particular course.